Neutron17/anki-manual-hu/README.md

-# Anki Manual
+# Hungarian Anki Manual

+THIS IS NOT AN OFFICIAL TRANSLATION

-This repository contains the source of [Anki's user manual](https://docs.ankiweb.net).
+This repository contains the source of the [Anki's Hungarian user manual](https://neutron17.github.io/anki-manual-hu/).

+The rest of the README is the same as the original anki-manual

 ## License